evanx/component-validator/README.md

       min: 1
       max: 30
 ```
-where these decorators are used by the component supervisor to default and validate props.
+where these decorators are used by the component supervisor to default and validate config.

 Similarly, `context` dependencies should be declared:
 ```yaml